Immortality (video game): Plot

 Nearly 30 years later, Fischer gives the negatives from Ambrosio to John in an attempt to free himself from deathbed regrets.
 The nostalgia causes The One to remember Marissa fondly and take on her form simultaneously with John's form, essentially existing in two bodies at once.
 Meanwhile, actress Amy Archer watches footage of Carl's death, which allows The Other to take her form.
+The Other reconciles with The One, now aware of cinema's ability to give them true immortality.
 John, Marissa, and Amy begin work on a new film, Two of Everything, where pop star Maria allows her coincidentally-identical body double Heather to take her place at a billionaire's birthday party.
 John directs and Marissa plays both Maria and Heather (paralleling The One's attempt to exist as two people).
 Amy plays the billionaire's wife who has Heather murdered, thinking she is Maria, to cover up an attempted rape by her husband.
 During filming, Marissa is sometimes unresponsive and suffers nosebleeds, and both she and John occasionally collapse in exhaustion.
 John is frequently absent during filming, implying that he vanishes when The One cannot maintain both forms.
 Amy pleads with Marissa to take breaks, but Marissa rebuffs her concerns.
 In the movie's last-filmed scene, Marissa spontaneously bleeds from her head.
 The One asks the Other to help her die onscreen as The Other did, and therefore become truly immortalized in film.
 Amy films herself burning an inert Marissa's body.
 Two of Everything never finishes filming.

 The grid containing the clips they've collected during the game slowly disappears, revealing the face of The One.
 They tell the player they are "part of you, now," implying the player is their new host.